 Signs of High Uric Acid: Symptoms You Shouldn’t Ignore

-High uric acid doesn’t always show symptoms immediately, but when it does, these symptoms can be painful and persistent.
-Recognizing these signs early can help prevent long-term complications like gout, kidney stones, and joint damage.
-Here are the symptoms to watch for to identify if you have high uric acid levels:
+High uric acid does not always show symptoms immediately, but when it does, the discomfort can be intense and persistent.
+Recognizing the symptoms of high uric acid early can help prevent complications such as gout, kidney stones, and reduced mobility.

 1. Joint Pain and Swelling

-One of the earliest and most noticeable signs of high uric acid is joint pain, often linked to gout.
-The pain usually starts in the big toe but can also affect the ankles, knees, and fingers.
-The affected joints may appear swollen, red, and warm to the touch.
-These flare-ups can occur suddenly, lasting for days or even weeks.
+One of the most common symptoms of high uric acid is sudden joint pain, often beginning in the big toe.
+This pain can also affect the ankles, knees, wrists, and fingers.
+The affected joint may appear red, swollen, and warm to the touch.
+Flare ups can last from a few days to several weeks.

 2. Stiffness and Discomfort

-Excess uric acid leads to inflammation in the joints, making movement difficult.
-Stiffness, particularly in the morning or after long periods of rest, is a common sign.
-Over time, untreated uric acid buildup can limit mobility and impact daily activities.
+Excess uric acid triggers inflammation inside the joints, leading to stiffness, especially in the morning or after long periods of rest.
+Over time, untreated symptoms of high uric acid can limit flexibility and interfere with daily activities.

 3. Changes in Urine Color and Frequency